 - Prior to closing the interconnection switch once construction is complete, an inspection by both the State of Nebraska Electrical Division (NSED) and the District is required.
 The NSED should first be contacted by your electrician and upon notification to the District by NSED that your installation has passed NSED requirements, an inspection by the District will follow.

-- Upon verification of the terms of the interconnection and equipment by the District, both parties will sign the Agreement for the Closed Transition Operation of Distributed Generation and the interconnection switch may be closed.
+- Upon verification of the terms of the interconnection and equipment by the District, both parties will sign the Interconnection and Service Agreement for Closed Transition Operation of Distributed Generation (DG) and the interconnection switch may be closed.

 - A signed Agreement is the final step for interconnecting a customer-owned distributed generation resource.

 Please be mindful that the installation, interconnection, and operation of a distributed generation resource without an Agreement signed by both parties shall be grounds for immediate disconnection of the District’s service without constituting a breach of contract.

-The District has approved Service Regulation 800-Parallel Operation of Customer’s Generating Equipment With District’s Service for the installation of distributed generation sources of 25 kW and below.
+The District has approved Service Regulation 800-Customer-Owned Generation for the installation of distributed generation sources of 25 kW and below.
 Service Regulation 800 allows the customer to stay on their existing rate schedule.
 Net metering is available to customers who install renewable fuel generators such as solar, wind, hydro or biomass sources and operate the generator in parallel with Norris Public Power District’s electrical system.
 Net Metering does not offset the Customer Charge or the Demand Charge.
 It will only offset the Energy Charge.

 Pursuant to State Statue 70-2005, enacted in 2009, Norris Public Power District must publish an annual net metering report.
 Net metering is available to customers who install renewable fuel generators such as solar, wind, hydro or biomass sources and operate the generator in parallel with Norris Public Power District’s electrical system.